 The WFC team is exploring partnerships with key partners to explore design options, a technology build, and a roll-out process.

 The WFC team presented its proposal at the November 11-13, 2018 Paris Peace Forum, including to some heads of state and other global stakeholders.
-It was presented along with two other proposals: 1) The development of a campaign for UN resolution on tax incentivized philanthropy (informed by the Rules To Give By Index) and 2) The creation of a new Association of Global Governance Philanthropies.
+It was presented along with two other proposals: 1) The development of a campaign for UN resolution on tax incentivized philanthropy (informed by the Rules To Give By Index) and 2) The creation of a new Global Governance Philanthropy Network.

 The WFC team and internal system of governance is currently a work in progress.
 It may merge into a coalition organizations or it may become a 501c3 US based non-profit.